Achraf Hakimi: International career

-Style of play
+Player profile

-Upon signing for Borussia Dortmund, Hakimi was profiled as a quick, dynamic and powerful right-sided attacking full-back or wing-back, who is tactically and technically adept and capable of playing long accurate passes from defence.
-Trained as a winger, he can also play as a defender due to his physical presence.
-He has been frequently described as one of the best right-backs in the world.
+Upon signing for Borussia Dortmund, Hakimi was described as a right-sided attacking full-back or wing-back who had previously trained as a winger and could also play as a defender.
+His playing style included speed, physical strength, tactical awareness, technical ability, and the capacity to play long passes from defense.
+Some sources have referred to him as one of the best right-backs in the world.